Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ### Verify in the Dashboard

-We can also verify our app was created by navigating to our main [Render dashboard](https://dashboard.render.com/).
+We can verify our app was created by navigating to our main [Render dashboard](https://dashboard.render.com/).

 Our new app is now listed!
 Under the "Status" field it should read `Failed deploy`.
 We'll visit this dashboard whenever we need to see or update details of our Render apps.